Best Lightweight Car Seats for Traveling

 With those criteria in mind, here are our favorite travel carseats:

 Infant carseats – no need to buy anything new as long as your current infant seat can be installed without the base.
-While it’s possible to drag the base with you on your trip, that’s just making life harder than it needs to be.
-As long as your infant seat allows installation without the base (most do but there are some exceptions so make sure you know for sure), it’s easy to install the carrier rear-facing with the lap-only belt on the plane.
+While it may be possible to drag the base with you on your trip, that’s just making life harder than it needs to be.
+As long as your infant seat allows installation without the base (most do but there are some discontinued models that didn’t allow it), it’s easy to install the carrier rear-facing with the lap-only belt on the plane.

 Please Note: Using a wrap, sling, front pack or any type of babywearing device is NOT a safe alternative for your baby or toddler because they aren’t engineered to restrain your child in any event that can be measured in g forces.
 Plus, you technically aren’t allowed to wear your child during take-offs or landings, when the risks are highest.